addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-We'll also need a view for the list itself.
+We'll also need a view for the list itself:

 ```javascript
 // site/js/views/library.js